Some of the most significant factors firms consider when making decisions regarding whether to hire partners include:

-- If partner with lower billing rate structure, chart anticipated rate increases by portable client or anticipated timeline for rate increases to current clients.
+- If a partner with a lower billing rate structure, chart the anticipated rate increases by portable client or anticipated timeline for rate increases to current clients.
 Discuss any alternative billing arrangements you currently have in place with clients.

 - Include three-year client collections history by client (as originating attorney and as billing attorney on other attorneys' matters).
 Include projection for current fiscal year.

 - Include three-year historical compensation history (including bonus information).

 - Note pending projects contributing to future collections.

 - Include a summary of anticipated collection projections for the next three to five years.

 - Business-development budget